How to Sell a House As-Is in Ohio

 Cons of selling as-is to an investor:

-• Sellers will have room to negotiate.
-Most cash buyer offers are going to be “take it or leave it.”
+• Have less room to negotiate since most cash buyer offers are going to be “take it or leave it.”

 How much will you make from an as-is home sale?

-Lynn reminds us that all houses in Ohio are technically sold as-is and the pricing will depend on the condition of the house, its size, location, amenities, and so on.
+Lynn reminds us that all houses in Ohio are technically sold as-is and the pricing will depend on the house’s condition, size, location, amenities, and so on.

 What is Your Ohio Home Worth?